Teaching Asian American Stories and History: Resources for Educators

 The growing anti-Asian rhetoric in this country has hit very close to home for me, as a daughter of Chinese and Vietnamese refugees and an educator that works with Asian American and Pacific Islander (AAPI) students every day.
 At Voice of Witness, we believe education is a critical step in the process of both healing this pain and dismantling the systems that created these dynamics, and we’re committed to sharing resources that help support this learning in classrooms and communities across the country.

-While we do not currently have a Voice of Witness book centered on Asian American history, narrators from AAPI communities have been featured across many of our books, highlighting ways that intersectionality plays out in human rights crises.
+Stories from AAPI communities have been featured across many books in the VOW series, highlighting ways that intersectionality plays out in human rights crises.

-We encourage you to explore the following narratives and others from the VOW oral history series, as well as our corresponding free lesson plans:
+We encourage you to explore the following narratives and others from VOW oral history books, as well as our corresponding free lesson plans:

 • Mr. Lai, a narrator in Underground America: Narratives of Undocumented Lives — Born in the southeastern Chinese province of Fujian, Mr. Lai ran into problems when his family violated the one-child policy.
 He paid smugglers to provide passage out of China and arrived in the US after a year-long journey, which took him through Thailand, Cuba, and Mexico.
 Mr. Lai has since traveled around much of the US working as a cook to pay off the huge debt he owes his smugglers.
 He also sends money when he can to his wife and two sons back in Fujian.